Phetchabun

 Escape to Thailand’s Mountain Province

 Phetchabun (เพชรบูรณ์) is your gateway to Thailand’s cooler highlands, where misty mornings and mountain vistas replace the usual tropical heat.
-This Northern/Central Thailand province draws visitors seeking relief from the lowland humidity, particularly to the famous Khao Kho highlands where sea of mist viewpoints create dramatic sunrise scenes.
+This highland province — where the lower north meets the central plains and the Isan plateau — draws visitors seeking relief from the lowland humidity, particularly to the famous Khao Kho highlands where sea of mist viewpoints create dramatic sunrise scenes.
 Rather than beaches and temples, you’ll find mountain retreats, cultural sites, and refreshingly cool weather that feels worlds away from Thailand’s typical climate.
 The province appeals to both Thai weekenders escaping Bangkok’s heat and international travelers looking for a different side of Thailand – one with pine forests, rolling hills, and temperatures that actually require a sweater.

 Diverse Attractions Across the Highlands